azizndao/glib/README.md

-# GRouter
+# glib

-**GRouter is an opinionated framework.** It was created for my personal approach to building Go APIs and reflects specific design decisions that I find valuable:
+**glib is an opinionated framework.** It was created for my personal approach to building Go APIs and reflects specific design decisions that I find valuable:

 - **Ctx-based middleware**: Uses `*Ctx` instead of `http.Handler` for cleaner composition and richer APIs
 - **Builder/fluent pattern**: Chainable method calls for elegant request handling